openenergymonitor/guide/source/setup/troubleshooting.markdown

 ***

-If you are experiancing issues please post on our community form, see [Help page](/help).
+If you are experiencing issues please post on our community form, see [Help page](/help).

 Debugging issues often involves connecting via SSH to restart services and view log files see: